Duke vs Tennessee Players to Watch - Second Round

 Duke's Last Game

-In its most recent game, Duke topped Oral Roberts on Thursday, 74-51.
-Its top scorer was Jeremy Roach with 23 points.
+In its previous game, Duke topped Oral Roberts on Thursday, 74-51.
+Jeremy Roach scored a team-high 23 points (and chipped in three assists and two boards).

 |Name